therandomspoon/badshutdown/Supported versions.md

 ## Supported Python Versions

-Use this section to tell people about which versions of your python are currently being supported with security updates.
+This section is to tell people about which versions of your python are currently being supporte.

 | Version | Supported          |
 | ------- | ------------------ |